Christmas is almost here!

 “What do the kids want for Christmas?” is a question I used to dread every year.
 But doing the whole, need, want, read, and wear thing has made it a whole lot easier.

-I simply make up Amazon gift lists based on this concept and send away to the purchasing parties.
+I simply make Amazon gift lists based on this concept and send away to the purchasing parties.
 Or advise them to purchase gift certificates or help to pay for their extracurricular activities (dance, gymnastics, BMX, theatre, Scouts, etc…).
 Their activities are something they are passionate about and love doing, so why not ask family members to support that?

 Have you tried the 4 gift method?
 How did it go over in your household?